-These jurisdictions are presented alphabetically by Vison 2050 Regional Geography, as shown in Exhibit 37.
+These jurisdictions are presented alphabetically by VISION 2050 Regional Geography, as shown in Exhibit 57.

-Exhibit 37.
+Exhibit 57.
 Profiled King County Jurisdictions by VISION 2050 Regional Geography

-Metropolitan Cities City of Bellevue City of Seattle Core Cities City of AuburnCity of BothellCity of BurienCity of Federal Way City of IssaquahCity of KentCity of KirklandCity of Redmond City of RentonCity of SeaTacCity of Tukwila High Capacity Transit Communities City of Des MoinesCity of KenmoreCity of Lake Forest Park City of Mercer IslandCity of Newcastle City of ShorelineCity of Woodinville Cities and Towns City of Algona City of Beaux Arts City of Black Diamond City of Carnation City of Clyde Hill City of Covington City of Duvall City of Enumclaw Town of Hunts Point City of Maple Valley City of Medina City of Milton City of Normandy Park City of North Bend City of Pacific City of Sammamish Town of Skykomish City of Snoqualmie Town of Yarrow Point Urban Unincorporated Areas All urban unincorporated areas combined
+0 , , 0 1 0 Metropolitan Cities City of Bellevue City of Seattle Core Cities City of AuburnCity of BothellCity of BurienCity of Federal Way City of IssaquahCity of KentCity of KirklandCity of Redmond City of RentonCity of SeaTacCity of Tukwila High Capacity Transit Communities City of Des MoinesCity of KenmoreCity of Lake Forest Park City of Mercer IslandCity of Newcastle City of ShorelineCity of Woodinville Cities and Towns City of Algona City of Beaux Arts City of Black Diamond City of Carnation City of Clyde Hill City of Covington City of Duvall City of Enumclaw Town of Hunts Point City of Maple Valley City of Medina City of Milton City of Normandy Park City of North Bend City of Pacific City of Sammamish Town of Skykomish City of Snoqualmie Town of Yarrow Point Urban Unincorporated Areas All urban unincorporated Communities in VISION 20 areas combined, including thos 050. e that are classified as HCT